knowmad411dev/MyBrain/Notes/LLM Cost Cutting.md

 - llm
 - langchain
 - rag
+- python
 ---

 ## **LLM Cost Cutting

-This video by Eric from [[LangChain]] focuses on integrating MongoDB's new semantic caching capabilities to reduce Large Language Model (LLM) costs.
+This video by Eric from LangChain focuses on integrating MongoDB's new semantic caching capabilities to reduce Large Language Model (LLM) costs.
 MongoDB has released an integration package with LangChain, which enables MongoDB to function as a vector store or cache, including a semantic cache.
 The video demonstrates two examples: a basic prompt and LLM chain with semantic caching, and a retrieval-augmented generation (RAG) example, covering the benefits and challenges of semantic caching in both contexts.

 ## Key Concepts